mwptje/mwptje.github.io/_posts/2019-08-26-kaggle-bq-exercise.md

 The problem to solve is the following:<br>
 "**You stock bikes for a bike rental company in Austin, ensuring stations have enough bikes for all their riders.
 You want to build a model to predict how many riders will start from each station during each hour, capturing patterns in seasonality, time of day, day of the week, etc.**"

+To solve this a kaggle kernel was created using Googles BigQuery in order to explore the data provided and to create a model using linear regression to predict bicycle usage by bike shareing station.

 To get started, create a project in GCP and connect to it by running the code cell below.
 Make sure you have connected the kernel to your GCP account in Settings by enabling BigQuery.